This site is intended for US healthcare professionals.

 Barhemsys was studied in 4 pivotal trials encompassing ~2000 patients.1

-Barhemsys as a Rescue Treatment for PONV
+Barhemsys 10 mg as a Rescue Treatment for PONV

 Studied in Patients Who Failed Prophylaxis